Groups definable in partial differential fields with an automorphism: Preliminaries

 \begin{thm} \vlabel{Cassidy} (Cassidy, \cite{Ca2}, Theorem 19).
 Let $H$ be a simple algebraic group defined and split over $\rat$, and $G\leq H(\calu)$ be a $\Delta$-algebraic subgroup which is Zariski dense in $H$.
 Then $G$ is definably isomorphic to $H(L)$, where $L$ is the constant field of a set $\Delta'$ of commuting derivations.
 Furthermore, the isomorphism is given by conjugation by an element of $H(\calu)$. \end{thm}

-\begin{rem}\vlabel{rem-Cass} Cassidy's results are stated in different terms.
-Instead of speaking of {\em simple algebraic groups, defined and split over $\rat$} in \cite{Ca2}, she speaks about {\em simple Chevalley groups}.
-In fact, all her results are stated in terms of Chevalley groups, but we chose not to do that.
-Recall that any simple algebraic group is isomorphic to one which is defined and split over the prime field, $\rat$ in our case. \\ When the field $F$ is algebraically closed, a \emph{Chevalley group} is $G(F)$, where $G$ is a semi-simple connected algebraic group $G$ which is defined over $\rat$ and is split over $\rat$.
-When the field $F$ is not algebraically closed, with $G$ as above, it is defined as the subgroup of $G(F)$ generated by the unipotent subgroups, and thus may be strictly smaller than $G(F)$.
-Since we will consider fields which are not algebraically closed, we preferred using the ``simple'' terminology. \\ Note also that the field $L$ of Theorem \ref{Cassidy} is algebraically closed.
+\begin{rem}\vlabel{rem-Cass} Cassidy's Theorem \ref{Cassidy} is stated in different terms.
+Instead of speaking of {\em simple algebraic groups, defined and split over $\rat$} in \cite{Ca2}, she speaks of {\em simple Chevalley groups}.
+In fact, many of her results are stated in terms of Chevalley groups, but we chose not to do that.
+Recall that any simple algebraic group is isomorphic to one which is defined and split over the prime field, $\rat$ in our case. \\ Note also that the field $L$ of Theorem \ref{Cassidy} is algebraically closed.
 We will therefore be able to use Fact \ref{simple} below.

 \end{rem}